Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

-The clear image ``house" is corrupted by Gaussian blur kernel (fspecial(`gaussian', [7 7],2)) and Gaussian noise of zero mean and standard deviation 5 in Fig. \ref{house}(a), and the original image ``tomato" is degraded by the average blur kernel (fspecial(`average', [7 7])), followed by adding Gaussian noise of zero mean with standard deviation 10 in Fig. \ref{tomato}(a).
+The clean image ``house" is corrupted by Gaussian blur kernel (fspecial(`gaussian',[7 7],2)) and Gaussian noise of mean 0 and standard deviation 5 in Fig. \ref{house}(a), and the original image ``tomato" is degraded by the average blur kernel (fspecial(`average',[7 7])), followed by adding Gaussian noise of mean 0 with standard deviation 10 in Fig. \ref{tomato}(a).
 We set $r_1=r_2=4$, $\lambda=5$ and $r_1=r_2=0.2$, $\lambda=15$ for ``house'' and ``tomato'', respectively.
-A series of experiments are conducted by comparing the SA-TV-TV$^2$ and TV-TV$^2$ method with different combinations of regularization parameters, i.e. $\beta=0$, $\alpha=0$ and $\alpha\neq0,\beta\neq0$.
+A series of experiments are conducted by comparing the SA-TV-TV$^2$ and TV-TV$^2$ method with different combinations of regularization parameters, i.e., $\beta=0$, $\alpha=0$ and $\alpha\neq0,\beta\neq0$.
 The image deblurring results and their local magnification views of the SA-TV-TV$^2$ and TV-TV$^2$ method are displayed in Fig. \ref{house} and Fig. \ref{tomato}, while the quantitative results are detailed in Table \ref{housedeblur} and \ref{tomatodeblur}.

-We can see that both the recovery images of SA-TV-TV$^2$ and TV-TV$^2$ model suffer from serious staircasing artifacts in the case of $\beta=0$, the main reason behind which is that the first order TV regularizer favors piecewise constant solutions.
-On the other hand, when $\alpha=0$, the results tend to be over-smoothed.
-It is worthy to mention that, compared to the TV-TV$^2$ model, our SA-TV-TV$^2$ model can well recover the sharp edges in restoration results, see the magnified view of the images ``house'' and ``tomato''.
-The visual comparisons are further confirmed by the quantitative results in terms of PSNR and SSIM as explored in Tables \ref{housedeblur} and \ref{tomatodeblur}, where the best PSNR and SSIM are always obtained by the SA-TV-TV$^2$ model with non-zero spatially varying $\alpha$ and $\beta$.
+We can see that both the recovery images of SA-TV-TV$^2$ and TV-TV$^2$ models suffer from serious staircase effect in the case of $\beta=0$, the main reason behind which is that TV regularization favors piecewise constant solutions.
+On the other hand, when $\alpha=0$, the results tend to be over-smoothed and with blurry edges due to the contrast reduction effect.
+The conclusion on visual comparisons is further confirmed by the quantitative results in terms of PSNR and SSIM as explored in Tables \ref{housedeblur} and \ref{tomatodeblur}.
+The best PSNR and SSIM are always obtained by the SA-TV-TV$^2$ model with non-zero spatially varying $\alpha$ and $\beta$, which demonstrate the advantages of the contrast-preserving regularization over other spatially adapted models \cite{chan2000high,bresson2007fast,Li2007,Zhang2013,Duan2016}.